shopware/docs/guides/plugins/plugins/plugin-base-guide.md

 Plugins in Shopware are essentially an extension of [Symfony bundles](plugins-for-symfony-developers.md).
 Such bundles and plugins can provide their own resources like assets, controllers, services or tests, which you'll learn in the next guides.
 A plugin is the main way to extend your Shopware 6 instance programmatically.

 This guide will teach you the basics of creating your very first plugin from scratch, which then can be installed to your Shopware 6 instance.
-A guide to install Shopware 6 in the first place can be found [here](../../installation/overview.md).
+Refer to the guide section to know how to [Install Shopware 6](../../installation/overview.md).

 ## Prerequisites